yoonchulroh/advent-of-code-2025-fpga/README.md

 verilator --cc --exe --build -j 0 -y ../rtl -Wno-WIDTHTRUNC -Wno-WIDTHEXPAND sim_Day10Part2.cpp Day10Part2.v
 ```

-*Note*: It was found that some versions of Verilator does not accept the flags used in the above command.
+*Note*: It was found that some versions of Verilator do not accept the flags used in the above command.
 If the above does not work, try:
 ```bash
 verilator --cc --exe --build -j 0 -y ../rtl -Wno-WIDTH sim_Day10Part2.cpp Day10Part2.v
 ```